My Journey to Successful Weight-Loss and Keeping it Off Forever

 The first couple of months adjusting my diet was rough.
 It took time to figure out what I could eat without exceeding, or falling too far below 1200 calories per day.
 There were weeks where my weight went up and down, but I didn't give up.
 Before long, I came to the point where I lost continually every week.

 As I've mentioned before, during the week I have a Morning Star not-sausage patty in the morning before work.
-This is my go-to food if I feel a tinge of hunger coming on and don't have time to eat something complicated.
+This is my go-to food if I feel a tinge of hunger coming on and don't have time to eat something complicated, or if I may be nearing or passing my allowed calories for the day.
 It takes less than a minute to cook in the microwave.
 On the weekends I'll sometimes make a little sandwich out of a single piece of toasted, sprouted bread with a poached egg and a not-sausage patty.
 I use Vegenaise instead of mayonnaise, but since it's fat content is high, I only use 1/2 a tablespoon to spread on the bread.
 Sometimes I'll add a slice of vegan cheddar cheese, lightly melted on top and a wedge of lettuce.

 If I have time in the morning I'll immediately log what I ate in the myfitnesspal.com website.
 I tend to eat the same things over and over again, so it's super easy to find what I need to log from a drop-down list that pops up after I click on the 'breakfast' link.